dschoorisse/WinUI3App1/README.md

 # WinUI3App1

-WinUI3App1 is a .NET 8 desktop application built using the Windows App SDK (WinUI 3).
+WinUI3App1 is a photo booth app built in .NET 8 for WinUI3.
 The project leverages the Canon EDSDK (Canon SDK) for camera integration and Config.Net for flexible configuration management.

 ## Tech Stack